irfanzim/AtliQ-Hardware---Power-BI-Dashboard-Project/README.md

 ## **Key Learnings and Technical Skills**

+- [x] **Collaboration with Senior Executives:** Gained a deep understanding of business requirements and aligned project goals to meet organizational objectives.
+- [ ] **Asking the Right Questions:** Ensured clarity in project objectives and success metrics by engaging stakeholders early on.
-- [x]	**Data Collection & Validation:** Importing datasets from MySQL and Excel, and validating for accuracy and consistency.
+- [ ]	**Data Collection & Validation:** Importing datasets from MySQL and Excel, and validating for accuracy and consistency.
 - [x]	**Data Transformation:** Using Power Query for ETL processes.
 - [x]	**Date Dimension Creation:** Building a date table for time-based analysis.
 - [x]	**Data Modeling:** Structuring data relationships between tables to ensure a robust model.
 - [x]	**DAX Formula Writing:** Implementing advanced DAX formulas for calculated columns and measures.
+- [ ]	**Optimizing Large Datasets:** Managed and optimized a dataset of nearly 2 million rows by reducing unnecessary data imports and utilizing calculated columns.
 - [x]	**Dynamic Dashboards:** Designing interactive dashboards with slicers, bookmarks, toggle buttons, and tooltips.
-- [x]	**Report Optimization:** Reducing file size for optimal performance.
 - [x]	**Power BI Service:** Publishing reports, setting up automatic data refresh with personal gateways.

 ## **Technical Stack**